 Up until December 2016, applicant’s with a Chase Private Client account reported success when over 5/24, but this path has since tightened significantly, and approved applicants are now few and far between.

-There are a few scenarios that we've read about where people were successful while being over 5/24.
+There are a few scenarios that we've read about where people were successful while being over 5/24, although these also appear to no longer be working from recent reports.
+Past methods of bypassing 5/24 include:

 - The ‘Your Offers’ tab on your Ultimate Rewards account page.
 There are multiple reports of applicants getting approved for these ‘Selected for You’ offers when over 5/24